 Note: a person or entity that makes donations totalling more than the disclosure threshold to a significant third party during a financial year is required to lodge an annual donor return.
-The Financial Disclosure Guide for Donors with Annual Returns is available on the AEC website.
+The Financial Disclosure Guide for Annual Donors is available on the AEC website.